olvaffe/olv-notes/linux/drivers/of.md

     - `#address-cells: <u32>` and `#size-cells: <u32>`
       - if the node has children with `reg`, they indicate the number of cells for children `reg`
+      - for 64-bit address space, both are 2
     - `reg: <prop-encoded-array>`
       - `(addr, size)` pairs, usually for mmio regions
     - `virtual-reg: <u32>`